-Service Category FY12 FY13 FY14 FY15 FY16 Family Preservation 27% 26% 26% 25% 25% Family Support 24% 24% 25% 26% 25% Time-Limited Family Reunification 20% 21% 21% 21% 21% Adoption Promotion and Support Services 23% 22% 22% 22% 23% Total Spent in Service Categories 94% 93% 94% 94% 94%
+Service Category FY14 FY15 FY16 FY17 FY18 Family Preservation 26% 25% 25% 23% 25% Family Support 25% 26% 25% 27% 26% Time-Limited Family Reunification 21% 21% 21% 21% 22% Adoption Promotion and Support Services 22% 22% 23% 22% 21% Total Spent in Service Categories 94% 94% 94% 93% 94%

-While the national picture indicates that at least 20 percent of the PSSF funds were spent on each of the four program purposes, there is some variation at the state level.
-Figure 4 (information from Attachment E) illustrates this variation across the states in the percent of funds spent in each category.
+While the national picture indicates that at least 20 percent of PSSF funds were spent on each of the four program purposes, there is some variation at the state level.
+Figure 4 (information from Attachment E) illustrates this variation across the states in the percentage of funds spent in each category.
 As previously noted, HHS guidance to states specifies that they may deviate from the requirement to spend approximately 20 percent in each service category if they provide a rationale for doing so in their state plan.
-Most often when a state spent less than 20 percent in a category, it was because other funds were available and were used to support the purpose.
+Most often when a state spent less than 20 percent in a category, it was because other funds were available to support the purpose.